Natalie Batalha

-Natalie M. Batalha (born 1966) is professor of Astronomy and Astrophysics at UC Santa Cruz.
-Previously she was a research astronomer in the Space Sciences Division of NASA Ames Research Center and held the position of Co-Investigator and Kepler Mission Scientist on the Kepler Mission, the first mission capable of finding Earth-size planets around other stars.
+Natalie M. Batalha (born May 14, 1966) is professor of Astronomy and Astrophysics at UC Santa Cruz.
+Previously she was a research astronomer in the Space Sciences Division of NASA Ames Research Center and held the position of Science Team Lead (2010 - 2012), Mission Scientist (2012 - 2016), and Project Scientist (2016 - 2018) on the Kepler Mission, the first mission capable of finding Earth-size planets around other stars.
+Before moving to NASA, Batalha was a Professor of Physics and Astronomy at San Jose State University (2002 - 2012).

 Biography

 Batalha grew up in the San Francisco Bay Area, and attended the University of California, Berkeley.
 Though she started out as a business major, she switched to physics after learning that everyday occurrences like thin-film interference (why rainbows appear on soap bubbles and oily puddles) could be described mathematically.
 During her undergraduate, she worked as a stellar spectroscopist, studying sun-like stars.
 After graduating with her bachelor's degree in physics, she pursued a doctorate in astrophysics from UC Santa Cruz, and completed a post-doctoral fellowship in Rio de Janeiro, Brazil.

 Batalha's daughter Natasha Batalha is also an astronomer.
-The two women are collaborating on projects that discover and describe exoplanets found using the James Webb Space Telescope.
+The two scientists collaborate on projects that discover and describe exoplanets found using the James Webb Space Telescope.